*Kuku have updated their fleet and mileage policies, so this is my opinion on a car that is no longer on their lot*

 I don’t know if I drew a short straw or if they gave me an old one because of my age but I payed almost €700 for a camper for 5 days and by the end of it I hated the camper.
 Which is such a shame.

-300km a day limit.
-Now I know this to many people would seem a stupid thing to put down as something to not like.
+300km a day limit. *They now have unlimited kms* Now I know this to many people would seem a stupid thing to put down as something to not like.
 I am sure people can keep to the limit very easily but I was by myself and I love driving which means that I drove all day.
 I don’t regret how much I drove at all.
 I had so much fun but the limit was constantly on my mind.
 It is €0.50 per km you go over.

 Cooking.
 Although the camper comes with everything you need, I hate cooking.
 I hate timing things and putting things together.
 It is irritating and because there is no way to keep stuff fresh the main things I eat, couldn’t be brought with me in the camper.
 I just decided to eat hot dogs from the petrol stations, they are cheap and pretty tasty.